Military Caregiver Appreciation

 Caregivers of our military have a special place in our hearts.
-Just like the wounded warriors they care for, they selflessly serve this country by caring for our military heroes.
+Just like the wounded service members they care for, they selflessly serve this country by caring for our military heroes.
 It is not easy being a caregiver.
 Caregivers are always “on call” through thick and through thin providing emotional and physical support.

 Caregivers have tough jobs – especially when caring for wounded military.
 Not only do they take care of themselves (and likely their children), but they are also tasked with: